ty-elastic/otel-logging/README.md

 - inherent file-based FIFO buffer
 - less susceptible to "glare" conditions when service prematurely exits
 - native ECS format for easy manipulation in Elastic
-- fleet-managed collection via Elastic Agent
+- fleet-managed via Elastic Agent

 ### Cons
 - all the headaches of file-based logging (rotation, disk overflow)
-- no support for slf4j key-value arguments or Logback structured arguments
+- no support for slf4j key-value pairs or Logback structured arguments
 - requires translation of OTel SpanID and TraceID in Filebeat config
 - disparate data paths for logs vs. tracing and metrics
 - vendor-specific logging format